 Call to Action

-Always have a CTA at the end asking your prospective customers to visit your website, shop, showroom, or whatever it is you want them to do (I’ll write more about CTAs separately), and always have a link to your website in your blogs, which should ideally have a page of their own there too.
+Always have a CTA at the end asking your prospective customers to visit your website, shop, showroom, or whatever it is you want them to do.
+CTAs need to motivate people to take action, so you need to be creative when writing them.
+Read how to do that here.

 And finally, I rather love this quote by William Zinsser – American writer, editor, literary critic, and teacher: